tilmanpotthof/angular-slashTools/README.md

 ## Requirements

-To build and test the library you need node, npm and bower.
+To build and test the library you need node, npm, grunt-cli and bower.
 How to install node and npm is documented on the projects website: http://nodejs.org/ Installing bower is easy if you have npm.

-    npm install -g bower
+    npm install -g grunt-cli bower

 ## Build and test